OGFX/ogfx-overview/README.md

 ## Change the USB device name

 - Change the last argument in the <code>services.jack.jackd.extraOptions</code> line in <code>/etc/nixos/configuration.nix</code> to the ALSA pcm name of your USB device.
-Now run <code>nixos-rebuild switch</code> and reboot (or optionally run <code>sudo systemctl restart jack</pre> and reattach your USB device.
+Now run <code>nixos-rebuild switch</code> and reboot (or optionally run <code>sudo systemctl restart jack</code> and reattach your USB device.
 Use <code>journalctl -u jack</code> to check for jack's output and also <code>journalctl -u ogfx-frontend</code> to see if the ogfx web UI started.

 # Point your browser to the system on port 8080

 - Now you're ready to play with the system.

+# Back up your <code>/etc/nixos/configuration.nix</code>

+- Even if you have to reflash a new SD card with the original OGFX image: Afterwards just copy your <code>configuration.nix</code> back over and your system should be ready to go.

+# Back up your <code>~/.local/share/ogfx</code> folder

+- It has your setups and racks and things..